winstreak1/sokoban-AI-updated/REPORT.md

 ## Comparison
 *************************************
-Out of all the algorithms implemented, the Greedy-Best algorithm showed the greatest success rate by solving 3/6 games.
-Among all the remaining algorithms, 2/6 games were solved.
+Out of all the algorithms implemented, the Greedy-Best and Breadth-First search algorithms showed the greatest success rate by solving 4/6 games.
+Among all the remaining algorithms excpet for Manhattan Heuristic, 3/6 games were solved.
 By increasing the time interval for all algorithms, results improved based on the additional attempts at searching the tree.

 ## Analysis